 Faculty Community Engagement

-For over 15 years I have been studying and working to support faculty community engagement in higher education.
-Community engagement is when a faculty member connects his or her teaching, research, and service to public problems and solutions.
+Engaged scholarship occurs when a faculty member connects his or her teaching and pursuit of knowledge to public problems and solutions.
 I have studied faculty exemplars that have received national and international awards for their community engagement, and studied the myriad ways institutions can create environments that support faculty in this work.
 I have also studied strategies adopted by engaged scholars to navigate inhospitable academic reward systems, and the cultural values and assumptions embedded in the assessment of scholarship that act as a barrier to success.

 O’Meara, K. (2012).
 Research on faculty motivation for service learning.
 In P. Clayton, R. Bringle, & J. Hatcher (Eds.), Research on service-learning: Conceptual frameworks and assessment (pp. 215-243).
 Sterling, VA: Stylus Publishing, LLC.